Frequently Asked Questions

 Answer: These expenditures will result in an "ineligible" cost in Fund 80.
 To retain this arrangement the district will need to define this individual's employment based on the concept that this employee has been assigned two separate positions that combined grant full time employment as defined by the Board approved job description.
 Thus, if Fund 80 was no longer operating, this individual would no longer have a full-time employment.

 Question: Our district's strategic plan includes a robust public information and community engagement/public relations program with quality newsletters and promotional website informational documents.
 Some space is provided for community programs and service information as well as community-wide information pieces.
 The related expenses are assigned to Fund 80.

-Answer: This expenditure would be considered "ineligible" for all related costs beyond the sections that can easily be documented as tied to the activities provided through Community Programs and Service (Fund 80).
+Answer: This expenditure would be considered "ineligible" for all related costs beyond the sections that can easily be documented as tied to the activities provided through Community Programs and Services (Fund 80).
 An allowable Fund 80 expense related to sharing CPS information can only be for the actual additional cost to include CPS information.
 Hence, if CPS-Fund 80 was no longer operating this expense would not exist.

 Utilities Costs for District's Swimming Pool